brent-c-mills/idol/README.md

 	Install:  Idol is currently able to install itself and a local instance of BATS 4.0.
 	Create:  Idol is currently able to create Idols.
+	Delete:  Idol is able to safely and easily delete existing Idols.
 	List:  Idol is currently able to list all stored Idols.
-	Test:  Idol will be able to run automated tests against any stored Idol.
+	Test:  Idol is able to run automated tests against any stored Idol.
-		Tests first attempt hash matches.
-Failing this, they run a full battery of tests.
+		Idol first attempts hash matches.
+Failing this, it runs a full battery of tests.
 		This saves time over traditional BATS workflow.

 **PLANNED FUNCTIONALITY:**

 	Package:  Idol will be able to package itself for deployment on remote systems (including all generated Idols).
-	Destroy:  Idol will be able to destroy a given Idol.

 **CURRENT IDOL TESTS:**

   Idol currently tests the following:

-	Installed Programs
-	Current Users (and permissions)
+	Installed Programs (Only alerts if programs are updated or deleted, not if new programs are added) Current Users (and permissions)
 	Current Groups (and permissions)